-As citizens of the Carolinas shelter and wait for the worst of Hurricane Florence to pass, there are people who will be on the starting block, eager to get outside: Utility linemen and women.
+As people wait for hurricanes, thunderstorms, or ice storms to pass, there are other people who will be on the starting block, eager to get outside: Utility linemen and women.

-As a storm approaches utilities are already assessing risk.
+As storms approach and pass utilities are already assessing risk.
 How much damage will be caused, how many crews will be needed, and exactly where will they be needed?
-To be sure, many people support linemen – scouts who go out and assess damage so crews can get into the field with the right equipment and supplies; tree crews that clear the path so wires and poles may be replaced; warehouse and procurement staff make sure the materials are at the ready; staging area teams make sure line crews are fed, housed and briefed every day; call center teams take information from customers and get that to crews in the field.
+To be sure, many people support lineworkers – scouts who go out and assess damage so crews can get into the field with the right equipment and supplies; tree crews that clear the path so wires and poles may be replaced; warehouse and procurement staff make sure the materials are at the ready; staging area teams make sure line crews are fed, housed and briefed every day; call center teams take information from customers and get that to crews in the field.
 Crew chiefs will spread the word about the timing to report to work.
 Crews will be stocking up their trucks.
 Those off-shift will make sure they get rest – there are long hours ahead.

-Lineworkers prepare, then must wait because crews can’t get up in the air to work when the winds are roaring.
+Lineworkers prepare, then must wait because crews can’t get up in the air to work when the winds are roaring after a storm.
 They’ll have to wait until the winds die down enough so it’s safe to work.
-There are floods, too, which could be especially significant with Florence.
-When lineworkers do get out there, they’ll be working steady, too – 18 hours on, 6 off is common after big storms – until customers are back in service.
+When lineworkers do get out there, they’ll be working steady, too – 18 hours on, 6 off is common after big storms like hurricanes – until customers are back in service.

 Lineworkers are special people who make our lives easier in several ways.
 What traits are universal in these professionals?